timhuijgen/sockjs-wrap/README.md

     });
 });

-// The SockJS client must be included in your HTML before you start
 // Start the connection
-Connection.start({
+// If the SockJS client is in your HTML before you start Connection.start({
+    port: 9876,
+    sockjs_path: '/echo'
+});

+// Or if you require the SockJS client: var SockJS = require('sockjs-client');
+Connection.start(SockJS, {
     port: 9876,
     sockjs_path: '/echo'
 });